 It is heartbreaking to see pristine rainforest burning, and hard to think of all the amazing flora and fauna we are losing.
 Unique plant, animal and insect species and giant trees that have survived, some for hundreds of years, providing food and shelter for the rich biodiversity and of course the indigenous and mixed-race communities living in the forest.
 This desolation of an intricate and vital part of the earth machine we all depend on will eventually affect us all.

 On a small scale, at the back of all communities along the Amazon river and the multitude of smaller tributaries, areas are used for growing crops.
 I have walked across these small, hand-cut areas, burned annually, countless times over the course of this expedition, usually on connected ancient hunting tracks that lead me through the nearby forest and crops to the villages.
 Traditional communities and indigenous people have been practicing this slash/burn/grow cycle for hundreds perhaps thousands of years, and know the forest.
-These fires don’t burn beyond the small cleared areas set aside for crop cultivation, and in my opinion this is sustainable living and necessary for the indigenous communities to survive in the Amazon.
+These fires don’t burn beyond the small cleared areas set aside for crop cultivation, and in my opinion this is sustainable living and necessary for the indigenous and mestizos communities to survive in the Amazon.